 Image source: Instagram @makeskinbeautyny

 The real, professional-level dermaplaning really shouldn’t be done at home.
 Using a very sharp scalpel on your face yourself really isn’t a great idea.
 You can cut yourself, scar your face and do more damage than good.
-That should be left to professionals.

 But dermaplaning at home is still possible, although it’s not the same as the professional treatment.